BACKED BY EXPERIENCE

 The above convictions are Class X felonies punishable by 6-30 years in state prison.
 If convicted of an Armed Habitual Criminal offense, the offender will also face other consequences on top of additional prison time, such as deportation, loss of gun rights, and a mark on their criminal record.

-If you have been charged with a gun-related crime, do not hesitate to contact The Law Office of William Wolf, LLC to discuss your legal options immediately.
-Whether the offense involves your license to carry or your status as an armed habitual criminal, Attorney Wolf is prepared to defend you and assert your rights as a defendant.
+If you have been charged with a gun-related crime, do not hesitate to contact Wolf Criminal Law to discuss your legal options immediately.
+Whether the offense involves your license to carry or your status as an armed habitual criminal, our Cook County gun crimes attorney, Bill Wolf, is prepared to defend you and assert your rights as a defendant.

 Decades of Experience